-The exhibition builds upon six years of research and programming through the ongoing Urban Stomp series, which began in 2019 (Click here to view the documentary short).
-His professional relationships were instrumental in securing objects and archival materials from a range of institutions and community organizations, including: Institute of Jazz Studies, Louis Armstrong House Museum & Archives, the Metropolitan Museum of Art, New York Public Library of Performing Arts, Celia Cruz Foundation, Center for Puerto Rican Studies (Centro), Royal House of LaBeija, Smithsonian National Museum of African American History and Culture, Remix⟷Culture, CUNY Dominican Studies Institute, Apollo Theater, Karla Flórez School of Dance, Think!Chinatown, Schomburg Center for Research in Black Culture, Thunderbird American Indian Dancers, and private lenders such as Rubén Blades, DJ Rekha, Judy Santos, and more.
+The exhibition builds upon six years of research, programming, and relationship-building through the ongoing Urban Stomp project, which began in 2018 (Click here to view the documentary short).
+Mr. Washington’s professional relationships were instrumental in securing objects and archival materials from a range of institutions and community organizations, including: Institute of Jazz Studies, Louis Armstrong House Museum & Archives, the Metropolitan Museum of Art, New York Public Library of Performing Arts, Celia Cruz Foundation, Center for Puerto Rican Studies (Centro), Royal House of LaBeija, Smithsonian National Museum of African American History and Culture, Remix⟷Culture, CUNY Dominican Studies Institute, Apollo Theater, Karla Flórez School of Dance, Think!Chinatown, Schomburg Center for Research in Black Culture, Thunderbird American Indian Dancers, and private lenders such as Rubén Blades, DJ Rekha, Judy Santos, and more.
+In addition to objects, Mr. Washington produced over 20+ filmed dance tutorials with the assistance of Earthbound Studios.
 The exhibition includes:

 6 themed exhibition sections

-A 200-year history of social dance and music in New York City
+Over 200 years of social dance and music histories in New York City

 8 interactive screens throughout the galleries